-Rick Hirtensteiner, a four-year standout at Pepperdine who earned All-American honors as a senior in 1989, begins his 16th season as a member of the Waves' coaching staff.
+Rick Hirtensteiner, a four-year standout at Pepperdine who earned All-American honors as a senior in 1989, in entering his 14th season as a member of the Waves' coaching staff in 2011-12.

 The 1986 and 1988 teams advanced to the championship round in NCAA regional tournament play, while the 1987 team was ranked as high as #2 nationally and won a school-record 21 consecutive games.

 As a senior in 1989, Hirtensteiner led the Waves with a .366 batting average and clubbed a team-best 12 home runs as a leadoff hitter.
 Hirtensteiner tied a single-game school record by slugging three home runs in a game at UC Santa Barbara.
-Additionally, Hirtensteiner emerged as the Waves' closer, often times tossing warm-up pitches in the outfield during conferences on the mound.
+Additionally, Hirtensteiner emerged as the Waves' closer, often tossing warm-up pitches in the outfield during conferences on the mound.

 After completing his professional career, Hirtensteiner opted to pursue a coaching job, landing an assignment as a volunteer assistant at Lamar University in Beaumont, Texas.
 Hirtensteiner worked under head coach Jim Gilligan in 1996-97 while completing work for a master's degree in business administration.

 Hirtensteiner and his wife, Shannon, have five sons, Cade, Cullen, Crosby, Colter and Cash and live in Agoura Hills.